Holt59/datatable/README.md

 Bootstrap CSS files use bootstrap pagination div and loading bar.

+<strong>Warning: </strong> If you use bootstrap 3, you need to manually set the <code>pagingListClass</code> and <code>pagingDivClass</code> options to match bootstrap 3 pagination classes.

-If you want to add a theme, do not hesitate to push it on github!
+If you want to add a theme, do not hesitate to send me a mail!
 If you need more information on how to customize table CSS, do not hesitate to contact me.

 Copyright and license
 =====================